ihaseebullah/LMS-Beta/README.md

 # Node.js Learning Management System

-Welcome to the Node.js Learning Management System (LMS) – a comprehensive platform for managing courses, blogs, comments, media uploads, and more.
+Welcome to the Node.js Learning Management System (LMS) – a comprehensive platform for managing courses, blogs, comments, media uploads, and more

 ## Table of Contents
 - [Features](#features)